chaitanyasachdeva13/inventory_management_python/README.md

 ```
 python3 inventory_management.py
 ```
-It will open a menu screen for the inventory management system
+It will open a Main Menu for the developed Inventory Management System

 ### Assumptions
 1. Product ID can be alphanumeric